maxharlow/reconcile/README.md

 (Note this also uses redirection (`>`) to send the output into a new CSV file.)

-Or alternatively, give the parameters inline:
+Alternatively, give the parameters inline:

     $ reconcile company-numbers-to-company-officer-names input.csv -p '{jurisdiction: gb, companyNumberField: RegisteredCompanyNumber}' > output.csv